travetto/travetto/docs/MILESTONES.md

 * Docs enhanced
 * General bug fixes
-* FsUtil as a base
+* PathUtil as a base
 * Cyclical dependency detection
 * Simplified
 * Allow for CLI to know about entry points, and to execute